Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization: Numerical Results

-The compared methods are tested on three schemes with varying size of $\M\in\mathbb{R}^{m\times n}$: (1) $m=[6:2:16],n=60$; (2) $m=[10:5:35],n=120$; (3) $m=[10:10:50],n=180$.
+The compared methods are tested on three settings with different sizes of $\M\in\mathbb{R}^{m\times n}$: (1) $m=[6:2:16],n=60$; (2) $m=[10:5:35],n=120$; and (3) $m=[10:10:50],n=180$.
 Note that the constructed matrices may not be the same for the compared methods with different initializations.
-So for each size pair $(m,n)$, we repeat the experiment for 10 times and report the average of the mutual coherences of the constructed matrices $\M$.
-The averaged mutual coherences v.s. the number of measurements $m$ and the Welch bound are reported in Figure \ref{fig_mcvsnummeas}.
-It can be seen that the matrix constructed by our DMCM achieves much lower mutual coherence than previous methods.
+So for each choice of size $(m,n)$, we repeat the experiment for 100 times and record the means and standard deviations of the mutual coherences of the constructed matrices $\M$.
+The means and standard deviations of mutual coherences v.s. the number $m$ of measurements are shown in Figure \ref{fig_mcvsnummeas}.
+It can be seen that the matrix constructed by our DMCM achieves much lower mutual coherences than previous methods do.
 The main reason is that our DMCM minimizes the mutual coherence of $\M$ directly, while the objectives of all the previous methods are indirect.
+It can also be seen that the standard deviations of our method is close to zero, while some other compared methods may not be stable in some cases.
+A possible reason is that the solver of our method has convergence guarantee, while other methods do not.

-For the second experiment in this subsection, we show that our DMCM-P is able to compute a projection $\PP\in\mathbb{R}^{m\times d}$ such that $\PP\D\in\mathbb{R}^{m\times n}$ has low mutual coherence for given $\D\in\mathbb{R}^{d\times n}$.
-We choose $\D$ to be a random Gaussian matrix in this experiment.
-To solve our DMCM-P model in (\ref{prob2}), we run Algorithm \ref{m2-out} for 15 iterations and Algorithm \ref{m2-in} for 1000 iterations.
-In Algorithm \ref{m2-in}, we set $\rho_0=0.5$, $\beta=2$ and $\eta=1.2$. $\PP$ is initialized as a random Gaussian matrix.
+For the second experiment in this subsection, we show that for given $\D\in\mathbb{R}^{d\times n}$ our DMCM-P is able to compute a projection $\PP\in\mathbb{R}^{m\times d}$ such that $\PP\D\in\mathbb{R}^{m\times n}$ has low mutual coherence.
+We choose $\D$ to be a Gaussian random matrix in this experiment.
+To solve our DMCM-P model in (\ref{prob2}), we run Algorithm \ref{m2-in} for 15 iterations and Algorithm \ref{m2-out} for 1000 iterations.
+In Algorithm \ref{m2-in}, we set $\rho_0=0.5$, $\beta=2$ and $\eta=1.2$. $\PP$ is initialized as a Gaussian random matrix.